Do I need a licence to drive a Taxi or Private Hire Vehicle?

 How to apply for a DBS check

-Exisitng Drivers need to complete an Enhanced DBS with us every 3 years.
+Existing Drivers need to complete an Enhanced DBS with us every 3 years.
 This must be applied for via Selby District Council.
-All driver's must sign up to and remain on the DBS update service from 23 January 2020.
+All drivers must sign up to and remain on the DBS update service from 23 January 2020.
 Click here to sign up to this service.

 Once the payment for the DBS has been paid, we require three forms of ID from you (dated within the last three months and must not include a mobile phone bill) and an email address, we will then email you a link for you to enter your personal details.
 Once you have submitted this information the DBS process will begin.

 When you receive the DBS certificate back, you must contact the Licensing Team to arrange a date and time to show the certificate to us.